interstar/OWL/README.md

      			return;
      			}

 I'd like to find a way to avoid having to do this.
-When I do, I'll revert to using the default concord as a submodule.
+When I do, I'll revert to using the default Concord as a submodule.

 Credits